Caddyshack: Soundtrack

 In anticipation of the movie, the Kenny Loggins single "I'm Alright" was released nearly three weeks before the movie opened and became a top ten hit the last week of September 1980.
 CBS Records also issued a soundtrack to Caddyshack later that year.
-It included ten songs, four of which were performed by Kenny Loggins, including the aforementioned "I'm Alright."
+It included ten songs, four of which were performed by Kenny Loggins, including "I'm Alright."

 Sequel

 There was a sequel called Caddyshack II (1988) which performed poorly at the box office and is considered one of the worst sequels of all time.
 Only Chevy Chase reprised his role.

 Books

 In 2007, Taylor Trade Publishing released The Book of Caddyshack, an illustrated paperback retrospective of the movie, with cast and crew Q&A interviews.
 The book was written by Scott Martin.

 In April 2018, Flatiron Books published Caddyshack: The Making of a Hollywood Cinderella Story by Chris Nashawaty, detailing the making of the film.

 Caddyshack restaurants

 On June 7, 2001, Bill Murray, Brian Doyle-Murray and their brothers opened a themed restaurant inspired by the film at the World Golf Village, near St. Augustine, Florida.
 The restaurant is meant to resemble the fictional Bushwood Country Club, and serves primarily American cuisine.
 The brothers are all active partners and make occasional appearances at the restaurant.
 Three more Caddyshack restaurants were opened, in Myrtle Beach, South Carolina; Orlando; and Ponte Vedra Beach, Florida.
 These are now closed, leaving the original in St. Augustine their flagship location, open to fans and diners.

 Bill Murray and two of his brothers, Andy and Joel, were in attendance when another venue opened in Rosemont, Illinois, in April 2018.